 At the risk of sounding overly obvious, good communication is vital in a marriage.
 When this all-important communication factor deteriorates, it’s common for one or both partners to go silent.

-According to divorce attorneys, this “silent treatment” occurs much more frequently within a failing marriage.
+Divorce attorneys say this “silent treatment” occurs much more frequently within a failing marriage.
 Evie Jeang, among the most prominent divorce attorneys in America, states: “This is essentially the kiss of death for couples because it leads to feelings of resentment.
-Being able to work through issues that arise paves the way for resolution.”
+Working through issues that arise paves the way for resolution.”

 If you have kids, you may want to seek legal advice from child custody lawyers to help you get favorable results on your custody battle.